pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 After some time we should re-build the model with all new values, otherwise we would be penalizing `new_country_hello_world` if it has a good likelihood.

-In short words:
+💡 In short words:

-_A💡  new category appears?
+_A new category appears?
 Send to the least meaningful group.
-After a while, re-analyze its impact._
+After a while, re-analyze its impact.
 Does it have a mid or high likelihood?
-Change it to the most suitable group.
+Change it to the most suitable group._

 <br>

 ---